tegbessou/tasting/README.md

 Put doctrine entity in infrastructure and seperate domain entity from doctrine entity Remove Assert from Webmozart and create my own domain service to assert this Enforce rules that domains must be independent of each other

-Challenge Domain Event to have all information to write projection, instead of using repository to read data

-### Refactoring bottle

-Owner should not be referenced, we only need to store uuid of the user from security context => When we create a bottle we create a read model to store the owner with information from security context

 ### Refactoring tasting